RESGAD-TECH-UK/Databricks-Data-Engineer-Certification-Guide/Databricks Data Engineer Certification Associate/Databricks Platform.md

 This is the root folder that contains all users’ personal directories.
 From here, you can also access your Home directory by going to Users >user_name.

 **3. Repos**:
 This is the legacy service used for integrating your workspace with Git repositories.
-It has now been replaced by Git folders, which we cover in detail at the end of this chapter in “Creating Git Folders”.
+It has now been replaced by Git folders.

 **4. Trash**
 This folder contains deleted items, which are retained for 30 days before being permanently removed.